Gordon Fode: Personal life

-Marko Fode was inducted into South Melbourne Hellas FC Hall of Fame selected squad of players, and representative Victoria State team on numerous occasions between 1964 - 1975, as a goalkeeper, playing against South Australia 1964, and 1965 against Moscow Torpedo at Olympic Park, in front of 25000 people.
+Marko Fode was inducted into South Melbourne Hellas FC Hall of Fame selected squad of players, and representative multiple times for Victorian State team on numerous occasions between 1964 and 1975, as a goalkeeper playing against South Australia 1964, and 1965 against Moscow Torpedo at Olympic Park, in front of 25000 people.

-Fode's mother, Georgina Fode, was born in Croatia 1946, town called Slavonski brod, later moved to Zagreb, and went to Zagreb University School.
-Victorian State School champion swimmer, freestyle, backstroke, & diving.
-Coached by the great former Brownlow Medalist & 1966 Premiership player for St. Kilda FC, Neil Roberts, at Northcote High school days.
+Fode's mother, Georgina Fode, was born in a town called Slavonski Brod in Croatia in 1946.
+Later, moved to capital city Zagreb and studied at University of Zagreb University.
+Georgina Fode was a Victorian State School champion swimmer, freestyle, backstroke, & diving.